 All organizations have the potential to become toxic.
 The potent chemical that permeates a toxic workplace is suffering.
 We choose whether to have an open mindset and trust a situation.
 If we choose not to, we’re choosing to suffer.
 We’re choosing not to make progress.

-I recently hosted a webinar on toxic workplace culture with our VP of People Operations, Jackie Dube.
+I recently hosted a webinar on toxic workplace culture with our SVP of Talent Optimization, Jackie Dube.
 We discussed the factors that create toxicity at different levels within an organization.
 Here I share some actions you can take to solve the issue and move your company forward.

 Why workplace toxicity matters